Covid 19 coronavirus: Psychotherapist Kyle MacDonald answers your questions

 It is important, though, to define what we mean by addictive, and yes, "playing" the stocks can be a form of gambling addiction for some.

-Focus: Spark Arena has been transformed by Auckland Council into a food distribution centre for Aucklanders in need due to job losses and financial hardship as a result of Covid-19.
-Video / RNZ

 But just like gambling, it can also be harmless fun.
-It largely comes down to two things: is the person compelled to do6 the behaviour, and as result feels out of control, and secondly are they gambling more than they can afford?
+It largely comes down to two things: is the person compelled to do the behaviour, and as result feels out of control, and secondly are they gambling more than they can afford?

 If your son and his partner are sticking to a budget and feel like they can take it or leave it, then they're okay.
 And we can all do with a distraction at present.